Manebot/matrix/README.md

 ## Connecting to a homeserver

-When you've installed and enabled the Matrix plugin, you can then add it to your homeserver(s),like Synapse.
+When you've installed and enabled the Matrix plugin, you can then add it to your homeserver(s), like Synapse.
 As Matrix is a distributed architecture, the Matrix plugin supports connecting to any number of homeservers.

 To connect to a homeserver, use: